cfriedline/remote_ikernel/README.rst

 Launch IPython/Jupyter kernels on remote systems so that they can be used with local noteboooks.

-Kernels start through interactive queues on SGE clusters and are tunneled to from the machine running the notebook.
+Kernels start through interactive jobs in batch queue systems (only SGE at the moment) or through SSH connections.
+Once the kernel is started, SSH tunnels are created for the communication ports are so the notebook can talk to the kernel as if it was local.

 Commands for managing the kernels are included.

 Install with ``pip install remote_ikernel``.
+Requires ``IPython`` version 3.0 or greater and ``pexpect``.
+Passwordless ``ssh`` to the remote machines is also required.

 .. code:: shell